Written thoughts

 We’re too busy living each moment for another moment — the one of views and likes.
 So what memory?
 No beautiful memory at all.

-When there’s no beauty, no sunsets, no nuances — we retreat back into our rectangles, scrolling through a thousand meaningless clicks.
+When there’s no beauty, no sunsets, dish plates — we look back down.
+Scrollingness.

-Nowadays, the thumb does all the work.
-We’re just there,burning our retinas, hypnotized by meaningless images.
+The thumb does all the work.
+We’re there, we are present, looking down, hypnotized by meaningless “photographs”.

-If you think about it, right when we should be observing the beauty of life — seeing it with our own eyes, reflecting, understanding, digesting — we choose instead to experience it in 4K.
+If you think about it, right when we should be observing something special — reflecting, understanding, digesting — we choose instead to experience it in 4K.

 Meanwhile, the sun is already gone...